-- Deliver at least 40 hours of work per week, with a goal of 30 hours direct client contact, which includes case management as needed.
-Productivity standards established annually.
-Complete all tasks agreed upon by timelines given.
+- Deliver at least 40 hours of work per week, with a goal of 30 hours directing client contact, which includes case management as needed.
+Productivity standards are established annually.
+Complete all tasks agreed upon by the timelines given.

-- Facilitate, schedule, and provide follow up on Family, youth, and adult team meetings (ACT or CFT).
-Complete written documentation of this meeting and provide copy to all team members.
-Engage and invite natural supports as identified by family, youth, and adult.
+- Facilitate, schedule, and provide follow-up on Family, youth, and adult team meetings (ACT or CFT).
+Complete written documentation of this meeting and provide a copy to all team members.
+Engage and invite natural supports as identified by family, youth, and adults.
 Make referrals to collaborating partners and other community services, as client needs indicate.

 - Promote and protect the health, safety, and emotional well-being of children and families by assisting, supporting and educating them to prevent illness and avoid unsafe activities.

 - Work with the child, family, and any support network to identify areas of risk and to create safeguards specific to these concerns.

 - Assists the CFT in crisis stabilization and transitional moves to and from higher levels of care.